Policy Learning with Competing Agents

 \begin{assumption} The $(Z, c)$-marginal of $F$ has finite support. \end{assumption}

 \begin{assumption} For an agent $i$ with unobservables in the support of $F$, $x^{*}_{i}(\beta, s) \in \text{Int}(\mathcal{X})$. \end{assumption}

-In the context of college admission, Assumption \ref{assumption:finite_types} requires that there are a finite number of student types.
-Realistically, this assumption may not hold because there could be an infinite number of types, but we emphasize that this assumption is made for technical convenience and we conjecture that similar results will hold when $F$ has continuous support.
+In the context of college admission, Assumption \ref{assumption:finite_types} requires a finite number of student types.
+Realistically, this assumption may not hold because there could be an infinite number of types, but this assumption is made for technical convenience and we conjecture that similar results will hold when $F$ has continuous support.
 Meanwhile, Assumption \ref{assumption:br_interior} excludes the scenario where agent best responses ``bunch” at the boundaries of $\mathcal{X}$.
-In the context of college admissions, this assumption requires that the space of possible test scores and grades is large enough that students' post-effort test scores and grades lie in the interior of the set. \citet{frankel2019muddled} argue that if this assumption is violated, it is possible to expand the covariate space to ensure the best responses in the interior, say by making an exam harder.
+In the context of college admissions, we require that the space of possible test scores and grades is large enough that students' post-effort test scores and grades lie in the interior of the set. \citet{frankel2019muddled} argue that if this assumption is violated, it is possible to expand the covariate space to ensure that best responses lie in the interior, say by making an exam harder.

-The following result establishes conditions under which a mean-field equilibrium exists and is unique, and we can relate the selection criteria $\beta$ to the mean-field equilibrium it induces via a differentiable function $s(\beta).$ We use notation $\alpha_{*}(F) = \inf_{i \in \mathbb{N}} \alpha_{i}$, and note that under Assumption \ref{assumption:strong_convexity} and \ref{assumption:finite_types} $\alpha_{*}(F)$ is positive.
+The following result establishes conditions under which a mean-field equilibrium threshold exists, is unique, and can be related to $\beta$ via a differentiable function $s(\beta).$ We use notation $\alpha_{*}(F) = \inf_{i \in \mathbb{N}} \alpha_{i}$, and note that under Assumption \ref{assumption:strong_convexity} and \ref{assumption:finite_types} $\alpha_{*}(F)$ is positive.
 We will omit the dependence of $\alpha_{*}(F)$ on $F$ when it is clear that there is only one distribution over unobservables of interest.